alex-gama/craft-coder.github.io/index.md

 Mockito is a great mocking framework for unit tests in the Java world

-Here, you will see a [lot of awesome - I hope -](mockito) examples of how to use Mockito Library.
+Here you will see a [lot of awesome - I hope -](mockito) examples of how to use Mockito Library.

 You can go the [Mockito main page](mockito/) or you can choose below the feature you're interested in :)